 We put veterans and our clients at the heart of everything we do.

 If you have a question at any stage, please contact us — we're here to help.

 How we'll work with youWe'll work with you to help you get the best support available.Your treatment cardYour treatment card helps you get no-cost treatment and medication for your approved conditions.Your rights and responsibilitiesWe want to make sure you have the best possible experience when you deal with us.PaymentsInformation on payment rates and dates.How we make decisionsWe use a number of tools and processes to make decisions.
 This helps ensure each decision we make is fair and treats our clients consistently.Living outside NZYou can still get support from us even if you live outside NZ.Other benefitsYou may be able to access a range of discounts and benefits.
 Not only that, your family may get access too.Information about claimsInformation on processing times, how to make a claim, and what happens next.

 Information for providers of services to Veterans' Affairs and our clients.Treatment cards and lettersTo help you identify our clients, we issue treatment cards and letters.Invoicing usHow to invoice us to ensure we pay you quickly and correctly.Treating our clientsInformation for healthcare professionals providing treatment to our clients.Councils and local authoritiesGuidance for councils and local authorities relating to services cemeteries and memorialsFormsForms for our clients, family and whānau, and our providers.AudiologistsSchedules of fees, invoicing and application instructions, and information for treating hearing needs.

 We'll be closed on Labour Day

-There are a number of organisations that can provide help if you need it over the long weekend.
+There are a number of organisations that can provide help if you need it on Labour Day.

 If you have concerns with services funded by Veterans’ Affairs, contact your service provider directly.